monk-io/docs/docs/develop/hooks.md

 title: "Automate with Hooks"
 ---

-Monk is able to run any action in response to an event.
+MonkOS is able to run any action in response to an event.
 This mechanism is good for defining scripted actions that should happen in given circumstances over containers and other objects.
 It can be used to define custom recovery scenarios and even intricate auto-scaling schemes.

 ---